MetaEvo/.github/profile/README.md

 - [Symbol](https://github.com/GMC-DRL/Symbol): The python implementation of our paper [SYMBOL](https://openreview.net/forum?id=vLJcd43U7a&noteId=Z5vpEil2mt), which is accepted as a poster paper at ICLR 2024.
 This is a novel MetaBBO paragidm against the recent proposed ones, refer to the paper for detail.
 - Coming soon
 ***
-## :e-mail: Contact Us

-You can reach out to ask questions or just chat about us!
-We are available on E-mail: scut.crazynicolas@gmail.com